flatduckrecords/AlfredWorkflows/README.md

 # AlfredWorkflows
-A collection of workflows for Alfred.app
+A collection of workflows for [Alfred](https://www.alfredapp.com/).

 ## Search the University of Stirling website
 Uses the JSON interface to the University's Funnelback search engine to provide top results directly within Alfred.